RitulSoni/Ritul-Code-Task/README.md

   New York University

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Conclusion
 This guide provides a comprehensive overview of the Zoning AI project, detailing each major component and their roles within the system.
 By following the installation and setup instructions, you can get the project up and running, and start contributing to its development.

 ---

-This README includes diagrams that can be added for visual aid.
-These diagrams should represent the logical flow of each component and can be created using tools like draw.io or any other diagramming software.
-The file paths in the flow diagrams should be updated to reflect the actual paths where the images will be stored.
+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.